ZupIT/beagle-docs/content/pt/api/actions/addchildren.md

 ## O que é?

-A ação `AddChildrenAction` é responsável por adicionar - no início ou no final - ou trocar todas as views que foram herdadas de  `Widget`  e que aceitam filhos.
+A ação `addChildren` é responsável por adicionar - no início ou no final - ou trocar todas as views que foram herdadas de  `Widget`  e que aceitam filhos.

-A estrutura do **AddChildrenAction** é:
+A estrutura do **addChildren** é:

 | **Atributo** | **Tipo** | Obrigatório | **Definição** |
 | :--- | :--- | :---: | :--- |